ProjectPythia/advanced-viz-cookbook/README.md

 ### Visualization of Structured Grids

 In this section we will demonstrate how to visualize data that is on a structured grid.
-Namely, we will look at Spagetti Hurricane plots.
+Namely, we will look at Spaghetti Hurricane plots.
 Here we will have workflows that utilize packages such as [`cartopy`](https://scitools.org.uk/cartopy/docs/latest/) and [`geocat-viz`](https://geocat-viz.readthedocs.io/en/latest/).

 ### Animation